Naereen/web-sphinx/slides.rst

 .. class:: incremental

-   Paragraphs can be displayed one at a time...
+   Paragraphs can be displayed one at a time…

    .. container::

-      ... or a bunch at a time.
+      … or a bunch at a time.

       This second paragraph is displayed together with the previous one by grouping them with the "container" directive.